EDUCBA Logo

 Conclusion

 Within the United Nations, several specialized agencies operate as independent organizations.
 Others associated with the League of Nations emerged when the United Nations was established or even later.
-Some date back to before World War I. Some of the most well-known of these organizations, which have headquarters around the world, is the World Health Organization (WHO), which is the United Nations’ leading authority on international health, the International Monetary Fund (IMF), which supports economic growth, the International Labor Organization (ILO), which establishes international labor standards, and the United Nations Educational, Scientific, and Cultural Organization.
+Some date back to before World War I. Some of the most well-known of these organizations, which have headquarters around the world, are the World Health Organization (WHO), which is the United Nations’ leading authority on international health, the International Monetary Fund (IMF), which supports economic growth, the International Labor Organization (ILO), which establishes international labor standards, and the United Nations Educational, Scientific, and Cultural Organization.

 Recommended Articles